agude/agude.github.io/resume.md

   dates="2020--Present"
 %}

+- Estimated the impact of instant bank account opening (as opposed to delayed until card shipment) to customer paycheck deposit attach rates.
+Took the lead in pre-emptively building anti-fraud checkpoints for the process and worked with legal, compliance, and business operations to get the program green-lit by our external banking partners.
+Instant bank accounts delivered a 90% increase in paycheck deposits by our customers and a 55% increase in dollar inflows from paychecks.
+- Developed high-recall metrics for monitoring fraud across all ACH transfers giving high visibility into developing problem areas.
+Built automated alerts based on these metrics so bad activity did not slip through any gaps.
+- Using the fraud metrics, targeted high precision rules and machine learning models to curtail the worst fraud.
+Lowered fraud volumes by 12x in 18 months.
+- Monitored the fraud metrics for tax returns deposited to customer accounts.
+  Briefed the IRS and state tax administrators on Cash App Tax's anti-fraud program, including my monitoring, alerting, models, and rules.
+My work gave them enough confidence to not redirect tax refund deposits from our customer's bank accounts, which were 18% of all inflows in 2022.
 - Deployed first ACH categorization model for Cash App Banking, reducing uncategorized transactions by 50% and increasing tracked payroll deposit volume by 30%.
 The improved income categorization has allowed us to make